Curator ・ Researcher ・ Writer working across Japan and South Korea.

 “Japanese people, return to your roots!
 Don’t forget loyalty and compassion!”

-During this visit to Osaka, I stayed at Cocoroom.
-I shared meals and daily life there.
+During this visit to Osaka, I stayed at Cocoroom—eating and living together with the people there.

 Cocoroom, exterior.